dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 > [!NOTE]
 > You might want to first read the [Intune App SDK overview](intune-app-sdk.md), which covers the current features of the SDK and describes how to prepare for integration on each supported platform.

-The Microsoft Intune App SDK for Android lets you incorporate Intune app protection policies (also known as MAM policies) into your native Android app.
+The Microsoft Intune App SDK for Android lets you incorporate Intune app protection policies (also known as APP or MAM policies) into your native Android app.
 An Intune-enlightened application is one that is integrated with the Intune App SDK.
 Intune administrators can easily deploy app protection policies to your Intune-enlightened app when Intune actively manages the app.

 ## What's in the SDK

 The Intune App SDK consists of the following files:

 * **Microsoft.Intune.MAM.SDK.jar**: The interfaces necessary to enable MAM and interoperability with the Intune Company Portal app.
 Apps must specify it as an Android library reference.

 * **Microsoft.Intune.MAM.SDK.Support.v4.jar**: The interfaces necessary to enable MAM in apps that use the Android v4 support library.
 Apps that need this support must reference the JAR file directly.